 Your surgeon will remove any lymph nodes from your armpit through the same cut.
 They will go through the fatty tissue of your armpit to remove them.
 Your surgeon will tell you before the operation if they need to remove any of your lymph nodes.
-They may need to remove one or two targeted lymph nodes (sentinel node biopsy), about 4 or 5 random lymph nodes (axillary sampling) or most of your lymph nodes (axillary dissection).
+They may need to remove 1 or 2 targeted lymph nodes (sentinel node biopsy), about 4 or 5 random lymph nodes (axillary sampling) or most of your lymph nodes (axillary node clearance).

-Your surgeon will insert drains (tubes) under your skin to help your wound to heal.
-They will close the cut with stitches or clips.
-Your surgeon may place dissolvable stitches under your skin so you will not be able to see them.
+Your surgeon may insert drains (tubes) under your skin to help your wound to heal.
+They will close the cut with stitches, clips or glue.
+Your surgeon may place dissolvable stitches under your skin so you cannot see them.

 Your chest on the side of the operation will be flat.
-The wound should heal to a faint line across the side of your chest (see figure 2).
+Your wound should heal to a faint line across the side of your chest.

-Figure 2 The usual position of a scar after a mastectomy
+The usual position of the scar after a mastectomy